Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Introduction

-Note that faceting is not a novel paradigm in RI imaging: it has often been considered for calibration purposes in the context of wide-field imaging, assuming piece-wise constant direction-dependent effects.
+Note that faceting is not a novel paradigm in RI imaging; it has often been considered for calibration purposes in the context of wide-field imaging, assuming piece-wise constant direction-dependent effects.
 For instance, \citet{refId0} proposed an image tessellation scheme for LOFAR wide-field images, which has been leveraged by~\citet{Tasse2018} in the context of wide-field wide-band calibration and imaging.
-However, except for~\citep{Naghibzedeh2018} and to the best of the authors' knowledge, facet imaging has hitherto been essentially addressed with CLEAN-based algorithms.
+However, except for~\citet{Naghibzedeh2018} and~\citet{Tasse2018} (where the latter can accommodate any imaging algorithm), facet imaging has hitherto been mostly addressed with CLEAN-based algorithms to the best of the authors' knowledge.
 This class of approaches not only lacks theoretical convergence guarantees, but also does not offer much flexibility to accommodate advanced regularization terms.
-In contrast with~\citep{Naghibzedeh2018}, the proposed faceting approach does not need to be tailored to the content of the image, and thus offers more flexibility to design balanced facets exclusively based on computational considerations.
+In contrast with~\citet{Naghibzedeh2018}, the proposed faceting approach does not need to be tailored to the content of the image, and thus enables the faceting to be used to balance computational costs across the available resources.

-The reconstruction performance of the Faceted HyperSARA is evaluated against HyperSARA and SARA on synthetic data.
-We further validate the performance and scalability potential of our approach through the reconstruction of a 15~GB image cube of Cyg~A from 7.4~GB of VLA observations across 480 channels.
-Our results confirm the recent discovery of Cyg~A2, a second super-massive black hole in Cyg~A \citep{Perley2017}.
-Finally, we combine Faceted HyperSARA with a joint image and data dimensionality reduction technique in order to provide further scalability.
-In practice, acknowledging the slow spectral slope of Cyg~A in the frequency range of interest, we target a 16-fold reduction in spectral resolution.
-We also apply a data dimensionality reduction technique relying on visibility gridding, offering here a 33-fold reduction in the data volume.
-We validate the stable performance of Faceted HyperSARA on the reduced-size inverse problem in comparison to the approach without dimensionality reduction.